 - > Sharpening your writing skills will help you to improve your grades in many different courses, not just in English classes. - Regardless of your career goals, writing is one of the most practical skills you can have.
-On a typical work day, professionals in fields as diverse as engineering, marketing, computer programming, and management spend anywhere from 15% to 50% of their time writing. - According to a study conducted in 2005 by the College Board, more than 75% of managers report that they take writing into account when hiring and promoting employees. - > Writing can be personally rewarding and enriching, an outlet for our anxieties rather than a cause of them.
-Keeping a journal, composing letters or e-mails to friends, even writing an occasional poem or short story (whether or not we ever intend to show our work to anyone else)--all allow us to practice our writing skills without the fear of being judged. - Writing can be fun.
+On a typical work day, professionals in fields as diverse as engineering, marketing, computer programming, and management spend anywhere from 15% to 50% of their time writing. - > According to a study conducted in 2005 by the College Board, more than 75% of managers report that they take writing into account when hiring and promoting employees. - Writing can be personally rewarding and enriching, an outlet for our anxieties rather than a cause of them.
+Keeping a journal, composing letters or e-mails to friends, even writing an occasional poem or short story (whether or not we ever intend to show our work to anyone else)--all allow us to practice our writing skills without the fear of being judged. - > Writing can be fun.
 You will soon find that being able to express your thoughts clearly in writing can produce an enormous sense of delight and satisfaction.

-As you begin working to become a better writer, you will find that your attitude toward writing improves along with the quality of your work.
-So enjoy!
-And start writing.
+As you begin become a better will find that toward writing along with the your work.
+So start writing.